MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/request-properties.md

 * Parameters  - A mapping of a query parameter name to a query parameter value.

 > [!NOTE]
 > Some named properties are marked "do not use".
-Such properties should not
+Such properties shouldn't
 > be specified by clients, and have no effect on the service.

 ## The ClientRequestId (x-ms-client-request-id) named property